Comparison

 - What is the difference between 12-factor-agents and langchain?

-- 12-factor-agents: Principles for building reliable LLM applications. langchain: The agent engineering platform..
+- 12-factor-agents: Principles for building production-ready LLM-powered software. langchain: The agent engineering platform..
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose 12-factor-agents over langchain?

-- Choose 12-factor-agents over langchain when 12-factor-agents is primarily TypeScript; langchain is Python; License: 12-factor-agents is Other, langchain is MIT; Graph edge: 12-factor-agents is a typed related of langchain - see the relationship row above; Tags unique to 12-factor-agents: memory, llms, 12-factor, orchestration; - You are looking to build LLM-powered software that adheres to methodologies ensuring reliable and robust application in a production environment.
+- Choose 12-factor-agents over langchain when 12-factor-agents is primarily TypeScript; langchain is Python; License: 12-factor-agents is Other, langchain is MIT; Pricing: Free to use with open-source licenses; Requirements: Min 4 GB RAM; Requires Docker; Requires a solid understanding of TypeScript and familiarity with concepts like prompt engineering and context window management.; Graph edge: 12-factor-agents is a typed related of langchain - see the relationship row above; Tags unique to 12-factor-agents: 12-factor, ai, context-window, framework; You are specifically developing AI agents or LLM-powered applications in TypeScript and need a structured guideline grounded in the 12-factor app principles.

 - When should I choose langchain over 12-factor-agents?

-- Choose langchain over 12-factor-agents when langchain is primarily Python; 12-factor-agents is TypeScript; License: langchain is MIT, 12-factor-agents is Other; Pricing: LangChain is available free of cost due to its open-source nature.
-However, certain advanced features or services provided through LangSmith may have associated costs that are not detailed in this un-; Graph edge: langchain is a typed related of 12-factor-agents - see the relationship row above; Tags unique to langchain: multiagent, langchain, ai-agents; You are developing complex AI applications that require advanced customization or agent orchestration with LangGraph.
+- Choose langchain over 12-factor-agents when langchain is primarily Python; 12-factor-agents is TypeScript; License: langchain is MIT, 12-factor-agents is Other; Pricing: LangChain itself is open-source and free to use.
+However, it might rely on paid services or premium models from external platforms like OpenAI.; Graph edge: langchain is a typed related of 12-factor-agents - see the relationship row above; Tags unique to langchain: ai-agents, anthropic, chatgpt, deepagents; * When aiming to build complex AI-powered agents or applications requiring high-level capabilities like planning, subagent interaction, and file system operations.

 - When should I avoid 12-factor-agents?